Database Connector Configuration for DSR Pipelines

 Phase 1: Secure Initialization & Credential Injection

 Connection strings must never reside in plaintext repositories or hardcoded configuration files.
-We standardize credential injection through environment-bound secrets managers, leveraging Python’s native type enforcement to prevent runtime coercion failures.
+Standardize credential injection through environment-bound secrets managers, leveraging Python’s native type enforcement to prevent runtime coercion failures.

 Typed configuration objects eliminate ambiguity during pool instantiation.
-By utilizing dataclasses, we enforce strict attribute typing and default fallbacks for non-sensitive parameters.
+Using dataclasses, we enforce strict attribute typing and default fallbacks for non-sensitive parameters.
+Note that os.getenv() is called at class definition time, so the environment must be populated before the module is imported.

 import os